Easy Paneer Butter Masala

 3. Add the finely chopped onion(1Nos) and saute till softened, and just starting to change color.

-4. Next, add the ginger-garlic paste(2tsp) and saute till the rawness ‘in aroma’ is gone.
+4. Next, add the ginger-garlic paste(2tsp) and saute till the rawness 'in aroma is gone.

 5. Add the tomato puree now(1 1/2cups).
 Add more if you like a looser gravy.
 I prefer a thicker gravy.

 6. Now you need to cover and simmer (on medium heat) till the gravy is thickened and the oil separates.
 Stir occasionally.
-Even if you like a looser gravy, you must reduce it to a thicker gravy first and add water later.
+Even if you like a loose gravy, you must reduce it to a thicker gravy first and add water later.
 This gets you the best flavor!
 Keep it covered to prevent splatter.

-8. As it returns to simmer add the Garam Masala(1 1/2tsp).
+8. As it returns to simmer, add the Garam Masala(1 1/2tsp).
 You may add 1 tsp first and taste before adding more, as different garam masalas may be more or less robust.
 Get my recipe for authentic North Indian Garam Masala in notes.

 9. Also add Kashmiri red chili powder(1/2tsp) and Kasuri methi(1-1 1/2tsp), crushed between your fingers first.